 Note:

-To enable automatic metadata governance, "write.metadata.delete-after-commit.enabled" should be set to true.
-The number of historical metadata to retain can be set according to the actual situation, for example, setting "write.metadata.previous-versions-max" to 100 will retain up to 100 historical metadata.
+To enable automatic metadata governance, set the attribute "write.metadata.delete-after-commit.enabled" to true.
+You can set the number of retained historical metadata according to your actual conditions.
+For example, setting "write.metadata.previous-versions-max" to 100 will keep a maximum of 100 historical metadata.

-If Step1 finds that it's not configured, you can configure it using the following Alter table DDL, with the method referenced below.
+If the check in Step 1 shows that these attributes are not configured, you can configure them using the following Alter table DDL commands.

 ALTER TABLE